Heat Pump Rebates for Your Home

 Oil, Electric and Propane Heating ↓ See below to learn more and apply. |

-Whole-Home Rebate: CMLP offers enhanced rebates to customers who install heat pumps for whole-home heating and cooling in existing homes.
+Whole-Home Rebate: CMLP offers $10,000 rebates to customers who install heat pumps for whole-home heating and cooling in existing homes.
 Customers must submit a completed and signed Whole Home Heat Pump Verification Form as part of their rebate claim.
+CMLP highly recommends submission of the Optional Pre-Approval Form to confirm whole home rebate eligibility.
+See the "Eligibility Criteria for All Heat Pump Projects" section below for link to form.

 Partial Home/Supplemental Rebate: CMLP offers rebates based on equipment size (tons of cooling capacity) to customers who install air source heat pumps to supplement an existing heating system or in just a small section of their existing home.
 To quality for rebates on supplemental (or partial-home) heat pumps, integrated controls must be installed in homes with oil or propane back-up.